-I stopped watching Television approximately 4 years ago.
-It wasn’t really a conscious decision, but something that just happened naturally over the last few years as I begun looking at the things I needed to do in order to make progress.
+I stopped watching Television approximately 8+ years ago.
+It wasn’t really a conscious decision, but something that just happened naturally over the last few years as I began looking at the things I needed to do in order to make progress.

 I suppose personal development has been a major influence, but what seems to be obvious to me is that it’s a major problem for all of us when it comes to breaking away from it and doing what makes you truly happy.

-I also see a bunch of people dedicate their whole lives towards things that aren’t important in the grand scheme of what their lives are truly about.
-We fail to see it due to the effects television does to you over years of consumption and entertainment.
+I also see a bunch of people dedicate their whole lives to things that aren’t important in the grand scheme of what their lives are truly about.
+We fail to see it due to the effects television does over years of consumption and entertainment.

 Since stopping it, I’ve realised why I became different to most people in terms of mindset and beliefs, which I honestly believe is a more healthy attitude.

 Here are the things I’ve personally learned the minute I stopped watching television and what you will also see if you decide to stop: